djhshih/setup-linux/README.md

 `ssh-copy-id` will copy the SSH public key into the `~/.ssh/authorized_keys` on the remote host.
 Once the key has been authorized for SSH, then you can access to the remote host without a password.

 1. Ensure you have the SSH key pair.
 If you do not have a SSH key pair, please refer to "Generate SSH Keys" section above
-2. Run `ssh-copy-id <user@host>` in the terminal, it will show a password prompt like the following:
+2. Run `ssh-copy-id <user@host>` in the terminal, then a password prompt will show up like the following:
 ```
 user@host's password:
 ```